 Instead, you can choose to offer a combination of smart foods that deliver a similar nutrient profile to what you’d find in meat.

-Meat is high in protein and it contains all essential amino acids.
-It’s a good source of
+For example, meat is high in protein and it contains all essential amino acids.
+It’s also a good source of:

 - Vitamin B12

 - Vitamin B6